 Other than that, Germany’s pretty safe to visit.

 Germany is definitely a safe place for your next backpacking adventure.
 So if you were thinking about it, we don’t want to put you off.
 At the same time, there are issues in Germany that are probably issues in your own country as well such as petty crime or being in the wrong place at the wrong time.
-We have a few safety tips for travelling to Germany to make sure you stay extra secure when you’re visiting.
+We have a few safety tips for travelling to make sure you stay extra secure when you’re visiting Germany.

 - Don’t cross a pedestrian crossing on a red light – this is illegal in Germany and can land you with fines.